-A menagerie of 30 hand-carved wooden animals and chariots, the carousel was brought to life by Jennie Butchart’s great-granddaughter and current owner of The Gardens, Robin-Lee Clarke, in 2009.
-Loved by children and adults alike, the domed Children’s Pavilion and Rose Carousel house events year-round—and welcome kids of all ages for a ride!
+A menagerie of 30 hand-carved wooden animals and chariots, the carousel was introduced in 2009 by Jennie Butchart’s great-granddaughter and current owner of The Gardens, Robin-Lee Clarke.
+Loved by children and adults alike.

 Single Ride $2.00, incl. tax